Sahana-manjunath1995/Flask-Mysql-Web-application/readme.md

 # Netflix project
-This is a netflix statistic dashboard.
-Code for creating a docker web application with Flask, MySQL and containerize using docker-compose
+This project aims at creating a docker web application with Flask, MySQL, and containerize using docker-compose

 ## Requirements